 Have you been putting off re-staining or sealing your deck?
-Take advantage of the remaining warm, dry weather to clean and seal... (more)
+Take advantage of the remaining warm, dry weather to clean and seal or stain... (more)

 Buying your first home is an exciting milestone, putting you on the path to a smart financial future.
 There are certain traps you can fall into as a new homeowner, however, that can put your financial well-being at risk.
 Avoid doing the following too soon:

 Remodeling.
-Unless there’s something in need of serious repair, hold off on any remodeling projects.... (more)
+Unless there’s something in need of serious repair, hold off on any remodeling projects.
+This... (more)

 5 Tips for Deck Design

 Timing can be everything, especially when it comes to planning an outdoor living space.
 By getting a jump-start on planning, you can afford yourself time to complete the process with maximum creativity and minimal stress.

 Try these expert tips and tricks of the trade to help make your dream deck a reality.

 Located on a quiet side street in one of E. Arlington’s most sought after neighborhoods is this tastefully renovated & well kept 6 RM, 2 BR condo.
 The bright & cheerful unit offers an elegant kitchen w/mounted pot rack, butcher block center island, gas cooking, newly added pantry, cbnts, grnte cntrs, wine fridge, as well as pendant & recessed... (more)